 - Help drive bigger change – by demonstrating an environmentally friendly alternative, you can help educate others, who might in turn consider their actions too.

-- Tell the meeting attendees that you are making this effort and explain to them why.
-Seeing government officials lead the way is likely to make others follow this example, creating a greater impact.
+Tell the meeting attendees that you are making an effort to reduce waste and explain why.
+Seeing government officials lead the way is likely to encourage others to follow this example, creating a greater impact.

 |Single use plastic cups||

 You might choose a ceramic, glass, steel or other materials– depending on what is available locally.